shehabirl/StackInfo-MLH/README.md

 Please if you see this message, consider that this project is owned to [ShehabAdel](https://www.github.com/shehabadel)

 This project is private on my [main account](https://www.github.com/shehabadel) for some personal reasons.
-I had to create a new account in order to upload it for the code sample requirement by MLH Prep Program.
+I had to create a new account in order to upload it for the code sample requirement by MLH Program.
 Any further more information needed, can be submitted on request.</strong>
 <p align="center">
 Stack Info allows you to explore and find tech stacks used by startups and corporates in EMEA 🌠💻
 </p>